Describe an important thing you learned (not at school or college): IELTS Speaking Cue Card

 Follow up questions

-What other personal development activities have you pursued?
+What other personal development activities do you plan to pursue?

 Band 7